madprops/curls/README.md

 There is no history, or any other features except hosting the current text.

-To view and edit a curl there's some html pages available but you are encouraged to use your own tools to view and edit.
+To view and change a curl there's some html pages available but you are encouraged to use your own tools to view and change.

 ---

-Edit one:
+Change one:

 ```
-curl -X POST -d "curl=mycurl&key=mykey&text=mytext" https://curls.merkoba.com/edit
+curl -X POST -d "curl=mycurl&key=mykey&text=mytext" https://curls.merkoba.com/change
 ```

-If the edit was successful it will return "ok".
+If the change was successful it will return "ok".

 ---